• Skip to primary navigation

 Northern Homestead logo

 “My house may be a mess, but you should see my garden” – can you relate?
-As a homesteader, we could add “but you should see my pantry, or my barn, or my cellar”.
+As a homesteader, we could add, “but you should see my pantry, or my barn, or my cellar.
 It seems there are always more important things to do than cleaning and organizing the house.
-The FlyLady system comes to the rescue for homesteading.
+Implement the FlyLady system to support homesteading.

-FlyLady is a housekeeping system, founded by “The FlyLady”, Marla Cilley.
-It is aimed at people who have trouble to stay organized and keep the house and life in order.
+FlyLady is a housekeeping system founded by “The FlyLady, Marla Cilley.
+It is aimed at people who struggle to stay organized and keep their homes and lives in order.

-The FlyLady system also works great for people who have very little time for housekeeping and in this regard, it is great for homesteading.
+The FlyLady system also works well for people with very little time for housekeeping, making it a strong fit for homesteading.

-Personally I heard about the FlyLady many years ago.
-At that time I watched a few videos, and all that stuck with me was the timer.
-As Marla Cilley says, “You can do anything in 15 minutes”.
+I first heard of FlyLady many years ago.
+At that time, I watched a few videos, and the thing that stuck with me was the timer.
+As Marla Cilley says, “You can do anything in 15 minutes.
 That alone was life-changing.
 Did you know that most house cleaning tasks really do take less than 15 minutes?

 Over time, I have added more from the FlyLady system.
-She offers so many good and helpful tips, take what you like and apply what is helpful.
+Marla Cilley’s books offer many helpful tips.
+Take what you like and apply what is useful.

-Daily routines is the framework of the FlyLady system.
+Daily routines are the framework of the FlyLady system.
 Most homesteaders are already using routines.
-If you don’t have any yet then start with establishing some daily routines like making your bed, and dressing to shoes.
-Even if we work from home, it does not mean that we should not be dressed nicely.
+If you don’t have any yet, start by establishing daily routines from the FlyLady System, such as making your bed and putting on shoes.
+Even if we work from home, we can still dress nicely.

-Laundry and cleaning the hotspots are also part of daily routine as well as the FlyLady’s famous shiny sink.
+Laundry and cleaning the hotspots are also part of the daily routine, as well as the FlyLady’s famous shiny sink.

-Routines are great in the garden as well, to keep gardening easy.ย If you spend about 20 minutes each day in your garden, you will never have to work your garden much.
-Plant a bit, harvest a bit, take care of some weeds, some compost, some pruning.
-I personally hardly ever work beyond having fun.
+Routines are also great in the garden to keep gardening easy.
+If you spend about 20 minutes each day in your garden, you will never have to work your garden much.
+Plant a bit, harvest a bit, manage weeds, compost, and prune.
+I rarely work beyond having fun.

 Daily focus is another one of FlyLady’s helpful tips.
-Each day of the week you focus on something.
+Each day of the week, you focus on a different task.
 Her list is this:

 Monday โ€“ Weekly Home Blessing